Taylor-McNeil/SHA128-Crack/README.md

 This program was created to break SHA128 hashes and return the original password. <br/>
 This program uses a list of the 1,000,0000 most common passwords. <br/>
-The original assignment required solving the problem using a brute force manner; However I decided to use a dictionary as an  optimization solution from the beginning.
+The original assignment required solving the problem using a brute force manner; However I decided to use a dictionary as an  optimization solution from the beginning.</br>
 !!Note: I wrote only wrote an optimized solution.
 I did not start with brute force loops.